Matthes0/MedlAI/react-frontend/README.md

 - Tailwind

 ## AI
-User sends prompt to the server and receives an answer after a short while.
+User sends prompt to the server about his health problems and receives an answer after a short while.

 ## Booking appointment
 User first selects the doctor then chooses available date and hour of an appointment.